Support the natural areas of Burlington as a Steward!

 - Attend an in-person orientation with Burlington Wildways or partner staff to learn about your chosen wild place and how you can make an impact.

 - Begin stewarding!
-You’ll be given the resources to start, learn how to use our on-trail reporting app, and we ask that you log your hours so we can track this amazing community impact.
+You’ll be given the resources to start, learn how to use our reporting apps, and we ask that you log your hours so we can track this amazing community impact.
 Go out on your own, with friends, or during group volunteer sessions.